brunoflmg/s3podcasts/README.md

 Each release of the AWS SDK for PHP ships with a zip file containing all of the classes and dependencies you need to run the SDK.
 Additionally, the zip file includes a class autoloader for the AWS SDK for PHP and all of its dependencies.

-To get started, you must download the zip file, unzip it into plugin folder (do not change the aws folder name), and include the autoloader: require_once('/aws/aws-autoloader.php');
+To get started, you must download the zip file, unzip it into plugin folder (do not change the aws folder name), and include the autoloader in the file s3podcasts.php file (line 41): require_once('/aws/aws-autoloader.php');

 Download link: http://docs.aws.amazon.com/aws-sdk-php/v3/guide/getting-started/installation.html#installing-via-zip